alex9849/RepositoryMiner/README.md

 > 5. To get to the settings just click on the __Settings-Button__ on the top of the page.
 You are now
 > in the "Authors"-settings.
 > ![img.png](ReadMe_Img/author_settings.png)
-> Here you can drag the different log-authors from one author group to another group author or create new authors and link a group of log-authors
+> Here you can drag the different log-authors from one author group to another author group or create new authors and link a group of log-authors
 > to them.
 Every log-author who is in an author group is treated as one author and will be displayed in the graph visualizations.
 > With the small garbage can on the right site of every author group you can delete the
 > specific author.
 > ![img.png](ReadMe_Img/two_logAuthors_in_one_author_group.png)
 > In the picture above you can see that we draged the log-author "Matthew McCullough" into the author group of
 > Jordan McCullough.
-After saving the author settings by clicking on the __Save authors__-Button, commits of one
+After saving the author settings by clicking on the __Save authors-Button__, commits of one
-> of those two log-authors that get parsed and visualized, get treated as they
+> of those two log-authors  get treated as they
 > were __both__ "Jordan McCullough".
 > Clicking on __new author__ leads you to this dialog:
 > ![img.png](ReadMe_Img/new_author_dialog.png)
-> Here you can type in the name for your new author and confirm it with the green ok-button.
+> Here you can type in the name for your new author and confirm it with the green __OK-Button__.
 To exit the dialog without
-> creating a new author just click in the abort-button.
+> creating a new author just click the __ABORT-Button__.